Osaka Institute of Technology: Research

 This research was supported by JSPS(Japan Society for the Promotion of Science), and the research paper was published in ‘ACS Applied Materials & Interfaces’.

+2022: OIT researchers at the Department of Applied Chemistry, in collaboration with the ORIST(Osaka Research Institute of Industrial Science and Technology) and National Yang Ming Chiao Tung University(NYCU), developed a new conductive organic material by designing a nickel complex incorporating a thienothiophene structure.
+The material achieved ‘the World's highest electrical conductivity’ for “n-type organic semiconductor” coating film while remaining stable in air, overcoming a major limitation of conventional n-type organic conductive materials.
+The researchers also confirmed its thermoelectric conversion properties, demonstrating its potential for application in flexible thermoelectric devices.The research was published in the Journal of the American Chemical Society (JACS).

 2021: An international collaborative research group of OIT at Department of Applied Chemistry, Tokyo Institute of Technology and National Yang Ming Chiao Tung University developed an innovative method for preparing ‘Chiral Silica’ consisting of a molecular-scale helical structure by an extremely simple process.

 This research was promoted by the moonshot-type research and development project of the New Energy and Industrial Technology Development Organization(NEDO), and was published in the Open Access Journal ‘JACS Au’ of the American Chemical Society (ACS).

 2020: A research group of University of Tokyo at Department of Applied Physics, RIKEN(Institute of Physical and Chemical Research) and OIT at Faculty of Information Science and Technology succeeded in developing an innovative “Transportable Optical lattice clock(OLC) with Ultra-precise measurements(10 to the power of minus 18)“ for the first time in the world through a verification testing on validity of Albert Einstein's general theory of relativity at Tokyo Skytree.
 Compared to conventional space experiments, using the transportable OLC on satellite and rocket, the equivalent experiments are available with a height difference of 10,000 times less.